Online Learning Portal

 According to a new study on Covid-19, pharmacological inhibition of PLpro blocks virus replication and also strengthens immune response in humans.
 Usually, when a virus attacks human cells, the infected body cells release messenger substances known as ‘type 1 interferons’ which attract the killer cells in human bodies.
 These killer cells kill the infected cells and save humans from getting sick.

 When the novel coronavirus (SARS-CoV-2) enters a human cell, it hijacks the cell mechanism and fights back by letting the human cell produce PLpro.
 PLpro is a protein which suppresses the development of type 1 interferons.
-Due to which, killer cells are not informed about the infection.
+Due to this, killer cells are not informed about the infection.
 Hence, PL pro plays a crucial role in the replication of the virus.

-Significance of the Research: Researchers can now monitor these processes in a cell culture (artificial environment).
+Significance of the Research: Researchers can now monitor these processes in cell culture (artificial environment).
 By blocking PLpro, virus production can be controlled.
 In the absence of the PLpro, type 1 interferons will be released informing the killer cells and thus, strengthening the innate immune response of the human cells.

 Source: TH